Students learning Morse code have had a

 |

-identification label.
-Some were decals applied to the wooden bases
+a company identification label.
+Some were decals applied to the

-while others were metal tags attached by small pins hammered into the
+wooden bases while others were metal tags attached by small pins

-the instruments including the National Wireless Institute (a
+names to the instruments including the National Wireless

-been no research on the patents held by the company nor on the
+on the patents held by the company nor on the individuals who

-individuals who designed instruments.
-Discs The unique feature of the
+designed instruments.
+Discs The unique feature of the Omnigraph

 3-